 Sometimes Brain Injuries Not Obvious

 If you played football and your teammate received a mild blow to the head, how would you tell that they had a concussion?
 Odds are that unless you’ve got special skills or prior knowledge, you wouldn’t be able to.
 While some cases of head trauma are obvious, such as lodged objects or heavy bleeding, they are also frequently difficult to perceive.
 Some people may even brush them off, assuming that no serious harm was done.
 This is why a careful medical examination after an accident or injury is extremely important.
-However, if a medical professional dismisses the injury as well but that later proves to be a grave mistake, you may be entitled to file a malpractice suit against them as well.
+However, if a medical professional dismisses the injury as well but that later proves to be a grave mistake, you may be entitled to file a medical malpractice lawsuit against them as well.

 Symptoms of Brain Injury May Be Delayed